The Beginners Guide: Why My Lats Won't Respond To Exercises?

 Your back is one of the major muscle groups that improve with resistance during training.

 But how often do you work it out?

 That depends on the type of which exercises you select and what your goals are.

-However, if you choose to do bodyweight pullups for your lat development, you could go as often as five times a week to the gym.
+However, if you choose to do bodyweight pullups for your lat development, you could strength train 6 days a week.

 Physical weightlifting is a perfect activity if it is done rightly.

-Keeping your lats growing will need not only determination but also, good dietary as well as doing it more.
+Keeping your lats growing will need not only determination but also, a good diet as well.